just-lym/data-sturcture/README.md

-# data-sturcture
+# data-structure
-this is a data sturcture project
+this is a data structure project